 The District is not unnecessarily exposed to claims of liability, costs or damages - for example the cafeteria providers must have their own liability insurance.
 Those preparing foods in schools have regulations from the Dept. of Health that must be followed.
-We have staff trained in first aid in each of our schools as per WorkSafe NB guidelines and all drivers and custodians have the training.
+We have staff trained in first aid in each of our schools as per WorkSafe NB guidelines and all drivers and custodians receive the training - bus drivers will receive training in April 2021 and custodians in May 2021.
 Our goal is to ensure all Physical Education teachers have up to date certification.
 In very small schools with no regular physical education specialist, it may be a teacher.
-Larger schools (over 20 employees) have Health & Safety Committees and over the last three years we have held the 3-day training for committee members (spring).
-This is on-going and can be a challenge with the supply teacher situation.
-No spring 2020 sessions were held due to closure.
-We had District staff participate in the Supervisor training.
+Larger schools (over 20 employees) have Health & Safety Committees who previously participated in a 3-day training session for committee members but are now offered 5 on-line modules followed by 1 day in class which will be held over the summer.
+The on-line portions can be completed anytime.
+No in person training sessions were held in the spring of 2020 or 2021 due to the pandemic.
+All three education centre District Offices now have their own Health & Safety Committee to represent the District Office employees and the school bus drivers.